 - This manual describes only VFP11-specific implementation issues.
-Refer also to the Vector Floating-point Architecture section of the ARM Architecture Reference Manual. - This manual only describes the implementation of the VFP11 for the ARM1136JF-S processor.
+See also the VFP descriptions in the ARM Architecture Reference Manual. - This manual only describes the implementation of the VFP11 for the ARM1136JF-S processor.
 See Product revisions on page 1-20 for information about other implementations of the VFP11.